ibm-cloud-docs/vpc/block_storage_vpc_profiles.md

 ### SSD defined performance profile
 {: #defined-performance-profile}

 The SSD defined performance (`sdp`) profile is a second-generation volume profile that offers more flexibility than the previous custom profile when it comes to specifying capacity and performance.
 By using the `sdp` profile, you can specify the capacity, and the maximum throughput limit.
 Volume size can range from 1 - 32,000 GB.
 You can specify volume performance in the range of 3000 - 64,000 IOPS.
 In addition, you can also specify the maximum throughput value of your volume.
 The available throughput range is 125-1024 MBps (1000-8192 Mbps).

+Access to the `sdp` profile is restricted to allowlisted accounts.
+Customers not on the allowlist cannot view or provision `sdp` volumes in the console, from the CLI, with the API, or Terraform.
+Existing `sdp` volumes are not impacted.
+To request access, submit an [allowlisting request](https://forms.monday.com/forms/6f855ea28400d75ef31e540e39c1d31a?r=use1&SDSallowlist=){: external}.
+{: preview}

 The following table shows the minimum and maximum values of IOPS and Throughput in relation to the volume capacity.

 | Capacity range (GB) | Min IOPS  | Max IOPS  | Min Throughput (Mbps) | Max Throughput (Mbps)  |
 |---------------------|-----------|-----------|-----------------------|------------------------|